hetpsheth/MAS-Fall-19-ATL---First-Programming-Assignment-/README.md

 # MAS-Fall-19-ATL---First-Programming-Assignment-
-This repository will be used by Het Piyush Sheth and Jenita Lydia Jebasingh as a mode of communication and to keep track of the work in MAS - First Programming Assignemtn
+This repository will be used by Het Piyush Sheth and Jenita Lydia Jebasingh as a mode of communication and to keep track of the work in MAS - First Programming Assignment.

 Instructions to run the code: